pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 </p>
 </details>

 ##  unless
 *  Unless means except on the condition that
 <details><summary><b>examples</b></summary>
 <p>
 You don't need to go unless you want to.

+Don't open that 5liter bottle of wine unless you are planning to have a party!
 </p>
 </details>